krbnite/krbnite.github.io/_posts/2018-11-13-Printing-Pretty-Paths-in-Neo4j.md

 "Keanu Reeves ACTED_IN --> The Matrix Revolutions ACTED_IN <-- Hugo Weaving ACTED_IN --> Cloud Atlas ACTED_IN <-- Tom Hanks "
 ```

+## Clean-Up Excursion
-One thing is for sure: doesn't seem like you need the extract() function.
+One thing is for sure: doesn't seem like you need the extract() function...ever.
 The list
 comprehensions seem to do the same thing.
+(Please correct me if I'm wrong.)

+Below, I replace any instance of `extract()` with the corresponding list comprehension.
+It produces
-This produces the same output:
+the same output as above.

 ```
 MATCH path = shortestPath((k:Person {name:"Keanu Reeves"})-[:ACTED_IN|DIRECTED*..20]-(t:Person {name:"Tom Hanks"}))